pulp/pulp/docs/dev-guide/integration/rest-api/consumer/applicability.rst

 Generated applicability data can be queried using the `Query Content Applicability` API described below.

-The API will return a :ref:`call_report`.
-Users can check whether the applicability generation is completed using task id in the :ref:`call_report`.
-You can run a single applicability generation task at a time.
-If an applicability generation task is running, any new applicability generation tasks requested are queued and postponed until the current task is completed.
+The API will return a :ref:`group_call_report`.
+Users can check whether the applicability generation is completed using group id in the :ref:`group_call_report`.
+The `_href` in the :ref:`group_call_report` will point to the root of `task_group` resource.
+However, this API endpoint currently returns 404 in all cases.
+You can append '/state-summary/' to the URL and perform a GET request to retrieve a :ref:`task_group_summary`.

 | :method:`post`
 | :path:`/v2/repositories/actions/content/regenerate_applicability/`